Functions Basics

 These Functions are synchronous.

 On Request Functions let you create publicly accessible REST API methods.
-In addition to providing a lightweight approach to publicly accessing your PubNub code, you can also use on-request Functions in your other Functions as a replacement for pubnub.fire()
+You can also call On Request Functions from other Functions (as a replacement for pubnub.fire()

-- Breaking your main Function into smaller components for ease of maintainability
+- Break a main Function into smaller components

-- Defining a utility Function that you'll call from many other Functions
+- Define a utility Function called by many other Functions

 On Interval Functions